virmundi/NewDataForManagers/keyvaluestores.md

 ### Session Management
 Perhaps the most quintessential application of K-Vs is session management.
 User session information is a natural fit here.
 There is a session id.
 That is the key or part of the key.
 The value is whatever is needed.
 For example, a Java developer could use the session id as the key and store a complex Java object in the value.

 The lifecycle of a session starts when a user logs in (or perhaps when they simply connect to your site).
 This creates an initial value or set of values on the application server.
 The value is pushed to the K-V. Whenever the session information is accessed, the K-V is read.
 User actions cause various changes to the session, like updating a shopping cart or increasing analytical values.
-When the session ends on the app server, it is possible to trigger an auto delete or session ETL into another data store like MySQL or MongoDB and then delete the session from the cache.
+When the session ends on the app server, it is possible to trigger an auto delete or session ETL into another data store like MySQL or MongoDB and then delete the session from the K-V cache.

 Open source helps organization leverage caching systems seamlessly.
 Multiple projects provide a means of integrating web session storage into Riak or Memcached near the beginning of the request pipeline.
 As a result, most developers will not have to worry about where their session is stored.
 This frees them up to focus on the important things: the business problems.